Plant-Based Proteins

 Raw, Cooked, Dry, or Label Weight?

 The best tracking rule for Almonds is simple: match the database entry to the state of the food when you weighed it.
 This page uses Nuts, almonds, whole, raw as the representative source entry, with the serving shown as 28 g almonds / about 1 oz.
-Raw, roasted, salted, flavored, and chocolate-covered almonds can have different calories and sodium.
+Use raw or dry-roasted almonds for the closest match.
+Salted, oil-roasted, flavored, chocolate-covered, and almond butter products can have different calories, sodium, sugar, and serving weights.

 For plant foods, dry versus cooked weight and brand formulation matter.
 Beans, grains, pasta, seeds, butters, and powders should be tracked using the form you actually weighed.
 If you batch cook, portion after cooking only when your tracker entry is also cooked.
 If you weigh before cooking, use a raw or dry entry and divide the finished batch into servings after cooking.
 If you are eating a packaged product, the label is normally the most specific source because brands can change water, sodium, sugar, fat, fortification, and serving size.